 Spring lacrosse is the largest program offered by TVYLL.
 Registration starts in October 30th, 2020 and continues February 5th, 2021.
 Registration deadline is listed for each season on the registration page.

-Teams are formed in February with practice starting on March 8th, 2021.
-Games start the after spring break for all age groups.
+Teams are formed in February with practice starting in late February/early March depending on weather.
+Games start after spring break for all age groups.

-Games are scheduled for Monday through Friday evenings with games on Saturday's.
+Practices are scheduled by each coach during the week with games on Saturday's.
 Some divisions will have playoff and championship games following the final week of games.
 The championships and consolation games are played on Saturday during Day of Lacrosse.